Best Hunting Bows for 2024

 How We Picked

 Bow selection is as much taste as it is design.
 Holding one in your hand and feeling the arrow release is the only way to know if it fits for you.
 Knowing this, several brands were tried at a handful of local archery shops to see how each performed.
 After slinging arrows for a few rounds down range I looked at shot consistency, vibration felt, draw smoothness, how hard the back wall stopped, and how the bow recovered after the shot.
 I also looked at brand reputation and longevity; if something does go wrong with a bow you want a company that will stand behind it.
-I also checked for innovation and technology upgrades from previous years to see if new launches were significant upgrades from the previous year.
+I also checked for innovation and from previous years to see if new launches were significant upgrades from the previous year.

 Types of Hunting Bows